crazedd0ge/gtnhnotes/docs/benzene.md

 # Benzene

+One method of producing power - and byproducts - available starting in MV is Benzene.
+This dense gas fuel is essentially the next logical step up from steam boilers cooking charcoal, as Benzene is also sourced from a steady supply of logs.
+That said the power profit, and side benefits, are much better

 The general idea is to produce Wood Tar (either directly, fluid extract it from charcoal, or both) and distil that into Benzene.
 Charcoal can be extrated into Wood Tar in an LV machine, but the distilling step requires an MV machine.
 And Wood Tar alone has no uses before MV.
 There's a myriad of ways to generate and utilize Benzene, as well as the byproducts it produces, from getting 1 steady amp of HV in MV all the way to skipping the initial...let's call it a "prototype" stage of mark I fusion power in mid-late LuV.
 You could probably push (at that point) Nitrobenzene even further, but realistically I wouldn't recommend it

 So why choose this method of producing power?
 There are, broadly speaking, four arguments in favor of Benzene based power: Scalability, cost, and byproducts.
 Much much later on renewability also becomes an argument, but not until mid-IV at the very earliest